NextEra Energy

 “This diverse group of supporters rallied together to defeat a powerful foe with unlimited funds.
 We were on the RIGHT side of the issue and we beat a deceitful amendment with the MIGHT of the Florida voter.
 Floridians want more rooftop solar and want the monopoly utilities to end their attacks on clean energy, small business and freedom of energy choice,” said Patrick Altier, president of the Florida Solar Energy Industries Association.

 “Thankfully, voters were not hoodwinked by big money and slick words.
 And once voters get informed, they spread the word and they vote.
-What a waste of $26 million that could have been used to truly build solar in our state,” said Pamela Goodman, president of the League of Women Voters of Florida.
+What a waste of $26 million that could have been used to truly build solar in our state,” said Pamela Goodman, then president of the League of Women Voters of Florida.

 Scuttled Acquisition Attempts in Hawaii and Texas